josnin/pyjan26/README.md

 # PyJan26
 PyJan26 is a static site generator written in Python.
-It allows you to generate static websites from templates and content files, with support for pagination, and extendable using plugins.
+It allows you to generate static websites from templates and content files, with support for pagination, and extend using plugins.

 ## Install PyJan26 using pip: